JuliaLang/julia/doc/src/base/sort.md

 `InsertionSort` is an O(n²) stable sorting algorithm.
 It is efficient for very small `n`, and is used internally by `QuickSort`.

-`QuickSort` is an in-place and very fast sorting algorithm with an average-case time complexity of O(n log n).
+`QuickSort` is a very fast sorting algorithm with an average-case time complexity of O(n log n).
 Since Julia 1.9, `QuickSort` is stable, i.e., elements considered equal will remain in the same order.
 Notice that O(n²) is worst-case complexity, but it gets vanishingly unlikely as the pivot selection is randomized in Julia v1.9.

 `PartialQuickSort(k::OrdinalRange)` is similar to `QuickSort`, but the output array is only